vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

 * Instantiation speed - TODO

 At Unite Austin we showcased a demo with 100.000 individual units in a massive battle simulation running at 60 FPS.
 All game code was running multicore.
-[See ECS Performance Demo [Video]](https://www.youtube.com/watch?v=0969LalB7vw)
+[See ECS performance demo [Video]](https://www.youtube.com/watch?v=0969LalB7vw)

 ## Simple

-Writing performant code must be simple.
+Writing performance code must be simple.
 We believe that we can make writing fast code as simple as MonoBehaviour.Update *(To set expectations right, we think we still have some ways to go to achieve this goal).*

-## One Way of Writing Code
+## One way of writing code

 We want to define a single way of writing game code, editor code, asset pipeline code, engine code.
 We believe this creates a simpler tool for our users, and more ability to change things around.

 Physics is a great example.
 Currently Physics is a blackbox solution.
 In practice many developers want to tweak the simulation code to fit it to their games needs.
 If Physics engine code was written the same way as game code using ECS it would make it easy to plug your own simulation code in between existing physics simulation stages or take full control.